 Doctors from Rusk Rehabilitation are active members of the stroke team, and may become involved as early as the first 24 hours after hospitalization.
 They assess what kinds of specialized rehabilitation services are needed, including physical therapy, speech–language pathology, psychology, and therapies for swallowing disorders.

-Inpatient rehabilitation often begins at Tisch Hospital or NYU Lutheran Medical Center.
-Rehabilitation may continue for an additional two to three weeks at Rusk Rehabilitation’s inpatient units for stroke rehabilitation, which are located within NYU Langone’s Hospital for Joint Diseases and NYU Lutheran Augustana Center.
-NYU Lutheran Augustana Center is one of only three institutions in the United States to be certified by The Joint Commission as both a Comprehensive Stroke Center and Stroke Rehabilitation Center.
+Inpatient rehabilitation often begins at Tisch Hospital or NYU Langone Hospital—Brooklyn.
+Rehabilitation may continue for an additional two to three weeks at Rusk Rehabilitation’s inpatient units for stroke rehabilitation.
+These are located within NYU Langone Orthopedic Hospital and NYU Langone Hospital—Brooklyn, which is one of only three institutions in the United States to be certified by The Joint Commission as both a Comprehensive Stroke Center and Stroke Rehabilitation Center.

 We also provide outpatient rehabilitation services through Rusk Rehabilitation locations in Manhattan, Queens, and Brooklyn.